wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.0.8 - Released on 21 July 2022 =
+= 1.0.9 - Released on 31 August 2022 =
 * New: Minor Bug fixes and Enhancement
 * New: Compatible with the latest WP and WC